Mbed-TLS/mbedtls/docs/psa-transition.md

 Call [`psa_key_derivation_key_agreement`](https://mbed-tls.readthedocs.io/projects/api/en/development/api/group/group__key__derivation/#group__key__derivation_1ga2cd5a8ac906747d3204ec442db78745f) instead of `psa_raw_key_agreement` to use the resulting shared secret as the secret input to a key derivation.
 See “[HKDF](#hkdf)” for an example of the key derivation interface.

-#### Translating a legacy key agreement contextless flow
+#### Translating a legacy key agreement contextless workflow

-A typical flow for ECDH using the legacy API without a context object is:
+A typical workflow for ECDH using the legacy API without a context object is:

 1. Initialize objects:
     * `mbedtls_ecp_group grp` for the curve;